skinaze/765dc3/README.md

 3. It's impossible to select two lines (countries) that are far away without selecting the lines (countries) in between at the same time.
 4. The line (country) encoding is not efficient as the user are required to hover to know the info of the selected line (country).
 5. The design runs leggy at my computer, and I have no idea why it happens as I designed my code to be efficient during the interactions.
 It's probably due to the inefficiency of javascript.

+#### Compare against Baseline

+##### Against Spaghetti Plot

+This design is much better in every way than the origin spaghetti plot, as it's an enhancement of the spaghetti plot.
+The benefits are just the purpose I mentioned above.

+##### Against Small Multiples & Multiple Heatmaps

+This design works better to compare the values (GDPs) of two lines (countries) nearby.
+And this design also adds the benefit of identifying the lines (countries) with the desired value or pattern.
+But the user cannot simply select a line (country) and see its data (GDP), which can be done by small multiples and multiple heatmaps.

 ## Reference